 A tendon injury typically gets worse if the tendon isn't allowed to rest and heal.
 Too much movement may make your symptoms worse or bring the pain and stiffness back.

 Exams and Tests

-To diagnose a tendon injury, a doctor will ask questions about your past health and your symptoms.
+Your doctor will ask questions about your past health and your symptoms.
 You will also have a physical exam.
 During this exam, the doctor will check your overall health, any areas of pain and tenderness, and your range of motion and strength.
 Your exam may also include checking your nerve function (feeling and reflexes) and blood circulation (pulses).

 If the injury is related to your use of a tool or sports equipment, the doctor may ask you to show how you use it.

 If your symptoms are severe or don't improve with treatment, your doctor may want you to have a test.
-Tests may include an X-ray, an ultrasound, or an MRI scan.

 Caring for yourself when you have a tendon injury means doing things that will help your tendon heal.
 Here are some steps you can take.